Painless uses receiver, name, and arity

 The consequence of this that Painless doesn’t support overloaded methods like

-Java, leading to some trouble when it whitelists classes from the Java
+Java, leading to some trouble when it allows classes from the Java

 standard library.
 For example, in Java and Groovy,